hjeun/idu/README.md

 __For THUMOS-14__
 ```
-python thumos14/test_tfn.py --model_name TFN-ED
+python thumos14/test_idu.py --model_name TFN-ED
 ```
-The code provides the results of TFN-ED, '__mAP of 55.7%__'.
+The code provides the results of our IDN, '__mAP of 55.7%__'.

 __For TVSeries__
 ```
-python tvseries/test_tfn.py --model_name TFN-ED
+python tvseries/test_idu.py --model_name TFN-ED
 ```
-The code provides the results of TFN-ED, '__mcAP of 85.0%__'.
+The code provides the results of our IDN, '__mcAP of 85.0%__'.

 ## Citing IDU
 Please cite our paper in your publications if it helps your research: